inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Pointed Paragraph (f y)
 *:_R_R_L88
-S:    Satisfy yourself that it will be funny, but perfectly :satisfactory, for forty or fifty of the faculty to fly from :Buffalo to New York on the first Friday in February.
+S:Satisfy yourself that it will be funny, but perfectly :satisfactory, for forty or fifty of the faculty to fly from :Buffalo to New York on the first Friday in February.
 If :they prefer, we will offer them waffles, jelly, and coffee